-4. Copy the root CA certificate and any intermediary or subordinate CA certificates to /opt/cloudera/security/CAcerts/.
+4. Copy the root CA certificate and any intermediate CA certificates to /opt/cloudera/security/CAcerts/.

-Important: For a private CA, you must import the private CA and intermediary or subordinate CA certificates into an alternative default JDK truststore jssecacerts, before importing them to your Java keystore.
+Important: For an internal CA, you must import the root CA and intermediate CA certificates into the alternative system JDK truststore, jssecacerts, before importing them to your Java keystore.

 a.
-Import the root CA certificate first, followed by any intermediary or subordinate CA certificates.
+Import the root CA certificate first, followed by any intermediate CA certificates.
 Substitute \$JAVA_HOME in the command below with the path for your Oracle JDK.